BTU Metals (CVE:BTU) Trading Up 20% – Here’s What Happened

 BTU Metals Corp.
-(CVE:BTU – Get Free Report) shares traded up 20% during mid-day trading on Saturday .
+(CVE:BTU – Get Free Report)’s stock price traded up 20% during trading on Saturday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-379,500 shares were traded during trading, an increase of 141% from the average session volume of 157,741 shares.
+379,500 shares changed hands during mid-day trading, an increase of 141% from the average session volume of 157,741 shares.
 The stock had previously closed at C$0.03.

 BTU Metals Corp. engages in the identification, exploration, and evaluation of mineral properties in Canada and Ireland.
 It explores for gold deposits.
 The company was formerly known as BTU Capital Corp. and changed its name to BTU Metals Corp. in August 2017.
 BTU Metals Corp. was incorporated in 2008 and is based in Vancouver, Canada.